 Over time, net position may serve as a useful indicator of the Corporation's financial position.
-For the Corporation, assets exceed liabilities by \$391,597 as of year end.
+For the Corporation, assets exceed liabilities by \$2,459 as of year end.
+The entire portion of the Corporation's net position is restricted for economic development to protect and enhance property values in the community.